PURL: Safe and Effective Sanitization of Link Decoration: Background Related Work

-\para{Firefox.} In January 2022, Firefox introduced the {query parameter stripping} feature \cite{mozillanightly} in Firefox Nightly 96.
 Mozilla integrated this feature in Firefox 102.0 in June 2022 \cite{mozilla2022firefox} although it was not enabled by default -- Firefox users have to set \textit{Strict} security level in {Enhanced Tracking Prevention} (ETP) to enable this feature.
+Firefox also allows users to remove tracking link decorations from copied URLs \cite{Mozilla2023EnhancedTracking}.
 Similar to Brave, Firefox also relies on a curated filter list of tracking query parameters.
 At the time of writing, Firefox's filter list of tracking query parameters contains 23 query parameters \cite{firefoxquerystripping}.

-\para{Safari.} Since June 2023, Safari 17 beta \cite{safari17linkdecoration} strips known tracking query parameters in Safari's private browsing mode.
+\para{Safari.} Since June 2023, Safari 17 \cite{safari17linkdecoration} removes known tracking query parameters in Safari's private browsing mode.
 Similar to Brave and Firefox, Safari also relies on a curated filter list of tracking query parameters.
 At the time of writing, Safari's filter list of tracking query parameters contains 24 query parameters \cite{privacytests}.